nicedoctor123/Gastritis-MIL-pathology/README.md

 ## Pubilications
 Accept in press.
-Please download it from this following [link]([https://www.sciencedirect.com/science/article/pii/S2666389925001345]).
+Please download it from this following [ScienceDirect link](https://www.sciencedirect.com/science/article/pii/S2666389925001345).

 ## Model Weights
 Due to the large size of the weight file, it cannot be uploaded to GitHub.
 Please download it from this following [Google Drive link](https://drive.google.com/drive/folders/1M5kGVhZDXkNlSYmF4myFfYiVo1JRKgoT?usp=sharing).